wahidsaleemi/container-bootcamp/labs/day2-labs/test-storage.md

 ```
 kubectl apply -f heroes-db-azdisk.yaml
 ```
-Wait for the pod to be started and Verify the mount points of azure disks inside the newly created DB pod.
+Wait for the pod to be started and verify the mount points of azure disks inside the newly created DB pod.

 ```
-[root@CentoS01 helper-files]# kubectl exec -it heroes-db-deploy-678745655b-f82vj bash
+[root@CentoS01 helper-files]# kubectl exec -it <db pod> bash
 root@heroes-db-deploy-678745655b-f82vj:/# df -Th
 Filesystem     Type     Size  Used Avail Use% Mounted on
 overlay        overlay   30G  4.2G   25G  15% /